 Colleen has been active in many volunteer situations throughout Victoria and nationally, including the BC Association of Insolvency and Restructuring Professionals, Canadian National Association of Insolvency and Restructuring Professionals, Big Brothers Big Sisters of Greater Victoria, and the Royal Macpherson Theatre Society.
 Colleen is active with family, the outdoors, and fitness activities, and when in the office is usually accompanied by her trusty companion and friend, Lexi, a mixed Labrador Retreiver/Great Pyrenees cross.

-GRAHAM DEBLING (SECRETARY)
+GRAHAM DEBLING (CHAIR)

 I was born into a family with long connections to the sea.
 I grew up on the South East coast of England and have always felt most at ease when living near the sea.
 A degree in Food Technology led to employment in the food industry, followed by a career in post-secondary education.